 The Research team ensures that the LTU Research strategy protects and builds on areas of research excellence whilst encouraging the broadening of the research base into new areas of research activity.
 The Research Office team supports the academic staff and ensures that those that are keen to be more research active are not only encouraged but supported to be so.
 Our Research engenders staff enthusiasm, inspires learning and reinforces our University status.

-The Research office team include:
+The Research Team include: